zeustamil/paulrhayes.com/source/_posts/fun-with-face-detection-canvas-and-webcam-video.md

 Fast forward to today and we have the [getUserMedia (gUM) API](http://dev.w3.org/2011/webrtc/editor/getusermedia.html), for accessing a user’s microphone(s) and webcam(s).
 This comes as part of the real time communications spec, and it’s supported, somewhat, in Chrome 21+ and Opera 12+, albeit in slightly different guises.

-Face detection in canvas has also improved, and we have [LiuLiu’s “not-so-slow” face detection scripts](https://github.com/liuliu/ccv) (for those interested, [the technique in JavaScript is explained on LiuLiu's blog](http://liuliu.me/eyes/javascript-face-detection-explained/)).
+Face detection in canvas has also improved, and we have [LiuLiu’s “not-so-slow” face detection scripts](https://github.com/liuliu/ccv) (for those interested, [the technique in JavaScript is explained on LiuLiu’s blog](http://liuliu.me/eyes/javascript-face-detection-explained/)).
 What’s more, the venerable Wes Bos [used this in video](http://wesbos.com/html5-video-face-detection-canvas-javascript/), last year, to great effect.
-Much of my experimentation has been based on this, and I'd urge you to have a read yourself.
+Much of my experimentation has been based on this, and I’d urge you to have a read yourself.

 Put it all together and what have you got?
 A webcam stream dumped into a video element, processed into a canvas element, and processed again to search for faces, in real time, in the browser, without plugins.
 Huzzah.

 Detecting the presence and relative distance of a face is much simpler than the angle a user is looking.
 So for now, rather than rotating, I have settled on a simple scale: as you move forwards or backwards, the content adapts, transitioning and transforming as appropriate.

-It's never simple though.
+It’s never simple though.
 The face detection only works some of the time.
 With busy backgrounds or low light conditions the detection fails more often.
 Sometimes the wrong area is detected, which can lead to radical and jarring shifts in the scale.
-Perhaps a rolling average would be a better indication, alas I haven't built that.
+Perhaps a rolling average would be a better indication, alas I haven’t built that.

 ## How to